kushal-10/inventory-dynamics/docs/joss/paper.md

 )
 ```

-After training, we can use the trained neural network controller to calculate the total cost for 100 periods using our previously specified sourcing model.
-The total cost should be significantly lower than the cost associated with the untrained model.
+After training, the neural network controller can be used to compute the average cost over a specified number of periods, based on the previously defined sourcing model.
+In the following example, we calculate the average cost over 1,000 periods.

 ```python
 single_controller.get_average_cost(single_sourcing_model, sourcing_periods=1000)